-Data about reports of suspected and/or confirmed cases of CSF shall be kept by the VD.

-The Veterinary Directorate, after receiving notification of a suspected primary case of CSF immediately sets in motion the CSF Expert Group which makes a field investigation with the purpose of implementing measures to confirm or rule out CSF.
+Data about reports of suspected and/or confirmed cases of CSF shall be kept by the VFSD.
+The VFSD, after receiving notification of a suspected primary case of CSF immediately sets in motion the CSF Epidemiological Group which makes a field investigation together with competent veterinary inspector with the purpose of implementing measures to confirm or rule out CSF.

 When CSF is suspected, the measures provided for in Article 4 of the Ordinance on measures for the detection, control and eradication of CSF (Official Gazette 187/04 and 123/08) and the measures provided for in Chapter IV, item A, of the Ordinance on the diagnostic manual for CSF (Official Gazette 16/05 and 62/08) shall be carried out to confirm or rule out the presence of CSF.
 This is immediately done by the competent veterinary inspector.